cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 secret, so if the recipient is one, then the sender is the other with overwhelming probability.

-The primary differences from the base case are:

-* The calls to `Encap` and `Decap` are replaced with calls to `AuthEncap` and `AuthDecap`, which add the sender public key to their internal context string
+The primary difference from the base case is that the calls to `Encap` and `Decap` are replaced with calls to `AuthEncap` and `AuthDecap`, which add the sender public key to their internal context string.

 Obviously, this variant can only be used with a KEM that provides `AuthEncap()` and `AuthDecap()` procedures.